RetroDECK/ES-DE/THEMES-LEGACY.md

     - Sets the number of logos to display in the carousel.
 Note that fractional values are rounded up.
     - Default is 3
 * `zIndex` - type: FLOAT.
-    - z-index value for component.
-Components will be rendered in order of z-index value from low to high with the carousel above all other components.
+    - z-index value for element.
+Elements will be rendered in order of z-index value from low to high with the carousel above all other elements.

 The help system is a special element that displays a context-sensitive list of actions the user can take at any time.
 You should try and keep the position constant throughout every screen.
 Keep in mind the "default" settings (including position) are used whenever the user opens a menu.

 ## Example theme sets